Geneva International Model United Nations: Annual Conference

-Every year in early Spring, GIMUN organizes its Annual Model United Nations conference.
-GIMUN is the only Model United Nations conference in the world to hold its entire conference within United Nations grounds within the United Nations Office at Geneva, which is the European Headquarters of the United Nations and formerly the League of Nations.
+Every year in February, GIMUN organizes its Annual Model United Nations conference.
+GIMUN is the only Model United Nations conference in the world to hold its entire conference within United Nations grounds, which is the European Headquarters of the United Nations and formerly the League of Nations.

-The Annual Conference consists of six committees with a maximum of 30 participants per committee.
+The Annual Conference consists of around six committees with a about 30 participants per committee.
 It is a bilingual conference, held in both English and French with live interpretation.
 All outcome documents are also translated into English and French.
 It includes the roles of Bloc Representative, Ambassador, as well as a team of journalists.